eurofurence/ef28-badge/README.md

 5. Check that your build was successful (2)

-_Note: The first build can take a while since additional tools and libraries may neet to be downloaded_
+_Note: The first build can take a while since additional tools and libraries may need to be downloaded_

 ![Screenshot: Building the firmware using VS Code](docs/assets/vscode_build.png)